anishathalye/gavel/README.md

 **Gavel** is a project expo judging system.

-It was originally built for HackMIT and first used at HackMIT 2015.
-It's been used at a number of other events since then.
+Gavel was originally built for HackMIT and first used at HackMIT 2015.
+It has been used by [dozens][users] of other events since then.

 [![Join the chat at https://gitter.im/anishathalye/gavel](https://badges.gitter.im/anishathalye/gavel.svg)](https://gitter.im/anishathalye/gavel?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)